 Cardiovascular surgery is also known as thoracic surgery which is operated on the heart or great vessels by cardiac surgeons and it is the field of medicine involved in surgical treatment of organs inside the thorax.
 There are five types of cardiac surgery 1) Open heart surgery 2) Modern beating-heart surgery 3) Heart transplant 4) Coronary artery bypass grafting 5) Minimally invasive surgery and surgeries are done to treat complexity of ischemic heart disease, correct congenital heart disease, or treat valvular heart disease from various causes including endocarditis, rheumatic heart disease and atherosclerosis and advancement of cardiac surgery and cardiopulmonary bypass techniques has greatly reduced the mortality rates of these procedures.
 The surgery requires postoperative care to avoid complications.
 Laceration care is needed to avoid infection and minimize scarring.
 Swelling and loss of appetite are common, as mentioned Coronary artery bypass grafting (CABG) is the most common type of heart surgery.
 CABG improves blood flow to the heart.

-- Track 13-1Open heart surgery
+- Track 10-1Open heart surgery

-- Track 13-2Artificial heart valve surgery
+- Track 10-2Artificial heart valve surgery

-- Track 13-3Bypass surgery
+- Track 10-3Bypass surgery

-- Track 13-4Heart transplant
+- Track 10-4Heart transplant

-- Track 13-11Cardiothoracic surgery
+- Track 10-8Cardiothoracic surgery

+- Track 11-3Intra-cardiac tumor